mknejp/lava/README.md

 It is in a very early state of development and more of an experiment (or proof-of-concept, if you like), worked on by one dude in his spare time.
 If everything goes according to plan it will be able to output SPIR-V, GLSL, ESSL, HLSL, MetalSL, and C++ headers with compatible data structures etc.

+## Did you say SPIR-V?
+Indeed!
+Though it is still very early to have anything usable.
+All C++ control flow statements (except `goto`) are implemented and progress other stuff is steadily going forward.
+Getting this done properly and soonish has the highest priority for me.

 ## Getting it
 First follow the installation instructions at http://clang.llvm.org/get_started.html, (although I suggest using their Git mirrors instead of SVN) **except** use http://github.com/mknejp/lava instead of the official Clang repository, but don't run CMake just yet.
 Make sure all repositories are set to branch `release_37` as that is what Lava is currently being developed against.